7. Life Cycle Curves (B-curves and C-curves)

 So if you care about innovation, either as a consumer, a foresight leader, or an organization, a top strategy is to include a number of competing small firms in your purchasing decisions as natural catalysts to keep the market leaders honest and continuing to improve.
 Improving is something they are less and less prone to do the larger and more life cycle mature they become.

-Business and technology foresight professional Peter von Stackelberg has developed an elegant ten-stage life cycle model for technology invention, commercialization, and eventual retirement (picture above right).
+Business and technology foresight professional Peter von Stackelberg has developed an elegant ten-stage life cycle model for technology invention, commercialization, and eventual retirement (pictured to the right).
 It is a synthesis of two models by other scholars, one of which covers the pre-commercial and the other the post-commercial phases of technology diffusion in society.
 See von Stackelberg’s ebook Technology and the Future: Managing Change and Innovation (2014), for more.
 This book also includes another brief tutorial on patterns of change (exponential growth and collapse, S-curves, and chaotic behavior) in technology adoption and diffusion.